 - Companies should also enable a location-finding service.
 Doing so will allow the location manager and/or the user to know where the laptop is.
 It can be of help in monitoring the device.
 Moreover, it can help the company find the device if it ever gets stolen or lost.
 However, a lot of persons have conflicting opinions as these apps can also be used to track the PC user.
 Before making decisions like this, it is important to discuss with your team and hear their opinion.

 - Double security authorization, also known as 2-factor authorization, should be enabled on all your programs to provide an extra layer of security.
 Enabling this feature will prevent hackers from accessing your files even if they are able to get access to the password.

 Remember that Secure Remote Workers Protect the Company

 Your business can only be protected when your employees are protected.
 Companies often invest heavily to protect the premises and secure their LAN servers, but very few spend on protecting remote workers.

 It shouldn't matter where your workers are physically located, as your business can be at risk if their laptops are not secure.

-Although Laptop management is important for both in-house and remote workers, in addition to preparing a laptop remote work policy, employers should consider providing training to their remote workers on how to maintain privacy.
+Although Laptop management is important for both in-house and remote workers, in addition to preparing a remote work laptop policy, employers should consider providing training for their remote workers on how to maintain privacy.

 They should know how to use a laptop for remote work and what to do in case things go wrong.
 For example, they should know how to identify risky WiFi networks and what to do if they ever identify a virus.